paulcull/ninja-diskspace/README.md

 tmpfs              51200    6128     45072  12% /var/log
 /dev/mmcblk0p1     65390   11152     54238  18% /boot/uboot
 ```
+defaults to 0p2 for the ninjablock, but you can use the driver
-change the disk_to_monitor varialble to part of the string for that device
+configuration to change the string to search for in the
-e.g. 0p2 would work for the root device
+output from df -k

 ### Step 2 - restart process